Your 5-Second CPM Calculator

 In order to calculate your CPM, there are a few crucial pieces of information that you need.

-First, you will need to determine how many impressions your ad will recieve, or how many times your ad will be viewed.
+- First, you will need to determine how many impressions your ad will receive, or how many times your ad will be viewed.
 You will also need to determine the price of the ad.

 What is CPM in advertising?

 CPM is an important advertising term in the world of a marketer.
-CPM in advertising allows you to see how much 1,000 advertisement views, or impressions, would cost on a webpage.
+CPM in advertising allows you to see how much 1000 advertisement views, or impressions, would cost.

 After all, CPM stands for "cost per thousand impressions"!